 A word about praise here: the effect of constant praise for children’s efforts and the work they produce is not entirely helpful.
 What actually is helpful for our children is those moments when they feel good about what they’ve done.
 Our feelings about their work are important, but secondary.
 The most powerful motivation to learn is a child’s own sense of accomplishment and mastery.
 And they “get it” when we’re pleased, even without words of praise.
 They can hear delight in our voices, and see it on our faces.
 If we can get enough listening time from another parent so that our tension has an outlet, then we can feel and show our genuine delight, so our children also feel “seen” in their accomplishments.

 As behavior expert Alfie Kohn points out, we want children to work for their own inner satisfaction, rather than to try hard to earn our praise.
 Special Time is a good tool for helping children feel that inner satisfaction, as well as our pleasure in them.
 During Special Time, we pay pleased attention to them, and they do what they love to do.
 This keeps children aware of their own feelings, and able to access our delight in them by asking for Special Time.
 They master things because it feels good to master things.
 We want to notice them, acknowledge them, but not use praise as part of a “reward system.”
 Connection with us, which will foster their natural drive toward mastery, is all they need.

 I hope this is helpful to you.
-We’d love to hear what you try, and how it goes on our discussion group.
+We'd love to hear what you try, and how.
+Come share what you discover in the Hand in Hand Parent Club Community.
 It may sound like a lot of work, but it happens only one minute at a time, and the rewards last a lifetime!

 Patty's new book Listen: Five Simple Tools to Meet Your Everyday Parenting Challenges is out now!